MITHaystack/HOPS/data/README.md

 Also in the directory are tarballs of specific tools for reference.
 See the `readme.txt` files in `tarballs/LGPL` and `tarballs/nonLGPL` for more info.

+## Transition from HOPS3 to HOPS4

+Since HOPS3 is not yet considered frozen, it is expected that there will continue to be changes to HOPS3 that must be imported to HOPS4.
+Scripts to manage the transition are located in bootstrap/import\_scripts (and are placed in bootstrap as they will no longer be needed at some point).

+A top-level script import\_from\_hops3.sh may be used to import changes from HOPS3 into HOPS4.
+If you go the other way, there is currently no support.
+By default it merely reports if there are differences and exits with a failure if there are.

 eof